Categories of events

 - During its lifespan, a problem might raise its severity level.
 For example, a problem might begin in slowdown level and then be raised automatically to availability level when an outage is detected.

-In order from most to least severe, the event types supported in Dynatrace are as follows:
+In order from most to least severe, the event categories supported in Dynatrace are as follows:

 Monitoring unavailable events indicate a widespread monitoring interruption, where the majority of your installed OneAgents lose their connection with the Dynatrace server.
 This usually manifests itself as a lack of visibility in terms of both availability and performance monitoring.